DBWALLER/Data_Engineering_Projects/README.md

 -----------------------------------------------------------------------------------------------------------------
 # Data Engineering  -  Ressources
 -----------------------------------------------------------------------------------------------------------------
-## Webscrapping
+## Web scraping
- -Web scraping with Python
+- Web scraping with Python
  https://towardsdatascience.com/web-scraping-with-python-a-to-copy-z-277a445d64c7

 - How to find elements via CSS and Xpath